Marco Ferreri: Biography

 He was born in Milan.
 His best known film is La Grande Bouffe from 1973, starring Marcello Mastroianni, Michel Piccoli, Philippe Noiret and Ugo Tognazzi.
 He was a socialist and atheist.

 He died in Paris of a heart attack.
 Upon his death, Gilles Jacob, artistic director of the Cannes International Film Festival, said: "The Italian cinema has lost one of its most original artists, one of its most personal authors (...)
 No one was more demanding nor more allegorical than he in showing the state of crisis of contemporary man."

 Awards

-His 1979 film Chiedo asilo won him the Silver Bear - Special Jury Prize at the 30th Berlin International Film Festival.
+His 1979 film Chiedo asilo (starring Roberto Benigni) won him the Silver Bear - Special Jury Prize at the 30th Berlin International Film Festival.
 In 1991, his film La casa del sorriso won the Golden Bear at the 41st Berlin International Film Festival.
 Two years later, his film Diario di un vizio was nominated for the Golden Bear at the 43rd Berlin International Film Festival.